The Commonplace

 0.18

 Process-oriented skills appear in 15.6% of feasible transition pathways and emerge as the highest-leverage intervention.
-Training Effectiveness positive medium share of feasible transition pathways that include process-oriented skills (15.6%); relative leverage of skill categories in enabling transitions
+Training Effectiveness positive share of feasible transition pathways that include process-oriented skills (15.6%); relative leverage of skill categories in enabling transitions

 n=4534